sandeepreddy0987/ur-datascience.github.io/_members/baran.markdown

       icon: ion-social-linkedin

 about: >-
     B.Sc.
 Computer Science at the University of Regina with 4+ years of algorithm programming experience using C/C++ and Python.
     Research assistant at the University of Regina Accelerated Data Science Lab.
-Developer Intern: Intern at Farm Credit Canada (FCC) as a developer (summar 2020).
+    Developer Intern at Farm Credit Canada (FCC) as a developer (summar 2020).
 Using JS, Java and Angular, Spring Boot frameworks developing a web-app.
-Data Science and Machine Learning: Data science research assistant helping to provide business data solutions at the Accelerated Data Science Lab of University of Regina since Nov 2019.
+    Data Science and Machine Learning research assistant helping to provide business data solutions at the Accelerated Data Science Lab of University of Regina since Nov 2019.
-Algorithm & Coding Enthusiast: Solved 400+ programming problems using C/C++ for computer Olympiad.
+    Algorithm & Coding Enthusiast; Solved 400+ programming problems using C/C++ for computer Olympiad.
     Leader of an award-winning soccer robotic team in international and national venues.